Blogs

 wave

-Financial advisors stress the importance of thorough due diligence.
-Don't just focus on the yield; examine the company's overall financial health, including its balance sheet strength and earnings-per-share (EPS) growth prospects.
-As Jason Alonzo of Harbor Capital Advisors wisely notes, "Make sure the company has a strong balance sheet and its prospects for earnings-per-share growth are strong, so the company is well-positioned to maintain dividend payments in the future even if there is a recession."
+Financial advisors always say do your homework.
+Don't just chase the yield!
+Look at the company's overall health – its balance sheet, its earnings-per-share (EPS) growth.
+As Jason Alonzo of Harbor Capital Advisors put it, "Make sure the company has a strong balance sheet and its prospects for earnings-per-share growth are strong, so the company is well-positioned to maintain dividend payments in the future even if there is a recession."
+Wise words.

-PepsiCo (PEP), a giant in the food and beverage industry, boasts an impressive 54-year streak of dividend increases.
-As of May 9th, 2025, PEP's dividend yield stood at 4.36%.
-This places it ninth on our list of best high-yield dividend stocks.
-However, PEP's stock has fallen over 13% since the beginning of 2025 due to lowered guidance, projecting flat core EPS growth.
+PepsiCo (PEP) is a huge player in food and drinks, and they’ve had an amazing 54-year streak of dividend increases.
+That’s impressive!
+As of May 9th, 2025, PEP's dividend yield was 4.36%, putting it ninth on our best high-yield list.
+But here’s the twist: PEP's stock price has dropped over 13% since the start of 2025.
+Why?
+Lowered guidance – they're projecting flat core EPS growth.

-While PEP's long dividend history and recent dividend hike are positive signs, its current financial performance and lowered guidance warrant careful consideration.
-Our analysis suggests that several other deeply undervalued dividend stocks on our list present potentially stronger returns, potentially within shorter timeframes.
-The ranking of PEP at number nine reflects this assessment.
+PEP's long dividend history and that recent dividend increase are positive.
+But the current financial performance and lowered guidance?
+That needs careful consideration.
+Frankly, our analysis suggests some other deeply undervalued dividend stocks on our list look more promising, possibly with faster returns.
+That’s why PEP is only number nine on our list.

 FAQ